 Prophet Muhammad was commanded to recite in the Quran:

 “Say, we believe in God and that which was revealed unto us, and that which was revealed unto Abraham and Ishmael and Isaac and Jacob, and the tribes and that which was entrusted unto Moses and Jesus and the Prophets from their Lord We make no distinction between any of them and unto Him we have submitted” (3:84).

 Neither Muhammad nor Jesus came to change the basic doctrine of the belief in One God, brought by earlier prophets, but to confirm and renew it.
-In the Qur’an, Jesus is reported as saying that he came: “To attest the law which was before me.
+(Learn more: Who was Jesus according to Jesus?)
+In the Quran, Jesus is reported as saying that he came: “To attest the law which was before me.
 And to make lawful to you part of what was forbidden to you; I have come to you with a sign from your Lord, so fear God and obey me.”
-(Qur’an 3:50)
+(Quran 3:50)